 Concord has won numerous national, state and local awards and has been featured in national publications for effective, innovative programming.
 In 2011 the Concord staff move into their newly purchased building at 700 Brooksedge Blvd, Westerville, Ohio 43081.

-Having just completed a $1,700,000 building expansion and renovation to serve more clients, today Concord’s services are supported by the Alcohol Drug and Mental Health Board of Franklin County, Central Ohio Area Agency on Aging, Ohio Department of Jobs and Family Services, Ohio Department of Drug and Alcohol, Ohio Department of Mental Health, The Columbus Foundation, City of Westerville, Westerville City Schools, New Albany Schools, Groveport Madison Schools, generous individuals, and local businesses.
+Having just completed a $1,700,000 building expansion and renovation to serve more clients, today Concord’s services are supported by the Alcohol Drug and Mental Health Board of Franklin County, Central Ohio Area Agency on Aging, Ohio Department of Jobs and Family Services, Ohio Department of Mental Health and Addiction Services, The Columbus Foundation, City of Westerville, Westerville City Schools, New Albany Schools, Groveport Madison Schools, Gahanna Jefferson, generous individuals, and local businesses.